 The problem was that while the school did have detailed plans for what was to be done in the case of tsunami, the plans were somewhat ambiguous and this ambiguity created an opportunity for interpretation and debate that consumed the 50 minutes between the sounding of the alarm and the arrival of the tsunami.
 Some of the students suggested that the teachers should lead the children to higher ground by climbing the steep hill behind the school.
 Some teachers responded that this was inappropriate as climbing a steep hill could be dangerous and many locals insisted that no tsunami could reach that far in-land.
 Eventually a compromise was brokered between the people who wanted to climb the hill and the people who wanted to stay inside the school and the teachers started leading the children to a nearby traffic island, at which point the tsunami worked its way up the nearby river and consumed the entire village killing dozens of people.

-Lloyd Perry is particularly adept at describing the look and feel of the tsunami.
+Lloyd Parry is particularly adept at describing the look and feel of the tsunami.
 Like many people who have never been anywhere near that kind of phenomenon, I visualised the tsunami as a giant wave and while that is what a tsunami looks like off-shore, it changes the second it makes landfall.
 Suddenly, the wall of water becomes a wall of earth and detritus; a black ripple in the land that uproots, carries, and destroys everything before it.
 If you seek out some of the aerial footage, you’ll see that the tsunami included burning houses and the proximity of pine forests to the coast meant that when the tsunami hit the school it was full of uprooted trees meaning that the black earthen ripple contained dozens of 60-foot battering rams meaning that those who did not drown in the waters were often bludgeoned to death by the wall of detritus.
 There is also an incredibly harrowing and near-psychedelic description of a survivor who was literally sucked out to sea through his office window only to be hurled back in-land by the force of the wave.
-However, as striking and percussive as Lloyd Perry’s descriptions of the tsunami may be, the real psychological force of the book lies in his treatment of the aftermath and of the ways in which the tsunami altered the lives of its survivors.
+However, as striking and percussive as Lloyd Parry’s descriptions of the tsunami may be, the real psychological force of the book lies in his treatment of the aftermath and of the ways in which the tsunami altered the lives of its survivors.

-Still focused on the rural elementary school, Lloyd Perry writes about how some parents become obsessed with the supernatural; claiming possession as well as hauntings they seek out various monks and psychics in an effort to either rid themselves of unwanted visitations or to gain some final fleeting contact with the families they have lost.
+Still focused on the rural elementary school, Lloyd Parry writes about how some parents become obsessed with the supernatural; claiming possession as well as hauntings they seek out various monks and psychics in an effort to either rid themselves of unwanted visitations or to gain some final fleeting contact with the families they have lost.
 Other parents throw themselves into practicalities such as gaining licenses to operate diggers and earth-movers in an attempt to recover the bodies of their children.
 These two broad sets of responses soon ossify into opposed camps and membership of a particular camp often depends upon how quickly you recovered the remains of your child.
 For example, those who are able to bury their children often seek comfort first in the supernatural and then in the political by trying to extract answers first from the afterlife and then from the government bureaucracy that failed their children.
 Conversely, those parents who are forced to spend weeks and months searching for the remains of their children are so terrified that local authorities will call off the official search that they come to resent the parents who are ‘making a fuss’.

 About two thirds of the way into the book, there is a chapter in which Lloyd Perry tries to explain different local responses to the tsunami by referring first to Japanese cultural values and then to a broader culture of alienation, apathy and pessimism that dominated Japanese politics.
-According to Lloyd Perry, while Japan is subject to social change, that change can never come from below as the institutions that govern Japanese life have insulated themselves from any and all popular pressure or accountability.
+According to Lloyd Parry, while Japan is subject to social change, that change can never come from below as the institutions that govern Japanese life have insulated themselves from any and all popular pressure or accountability.
 For example, the country has been ruled by the party of the right for so long that even when progressive politicians do manage to gain some degree of power, their lack of experience and social capital ensures that they are incapable of pushing through any reforms and so they are almost immediately booted out of power.
 Though not unique to Japan, this problem manifests itself in Japanese culture as a sense of political pessimism so profound that making a fuss, raising awareness, or trying to create positive change is seen as not just pointless, but an actual nuisance meaning that those people who do try to change things come to be viewed as rude and disruptive, thereby making it even harder to provoke political change.

 This really hit home as I feel that Britain is getting itself into a similar position.
 More and more British institutions have leadership positions that are subject to political patronage and so there is a growing sense that these institutions are all on the same side and that side is largely that of enriching and advancing the careers of the people who are already wealthy and well-connected.
 To speak out means endangering one’s relationship with institutions and so nobody dares to speak out.
 Meanwhile, politics is increasingly the purview of one party with the opposition trying to syphon off a few votes by suggesting that rather than breaking with government policy, they would implement the policies in a slightly more efficient way.
 Any attempt to make meaningful changes or put pressure on big institutions is treated with scepticism and hostility by a media class who are quite content to bully members of the public who dare to step out of line.
 All of this seems particularly striking following the death of the Queen as rather than debating her legacy and discussing which direction Britain should take in the future, elites seem to be falling over themselves to profess obeisance lest the dread Eye of Tabloid Sauron turn upon them.
 This kind of hostile introspection born of pessimism and alienation may be metabolised differently in each country as the sense of futility and desperation filters through values and habits born from centuries of cultural drift but the root is the same.
 With no way to make things better and no legitimate way to express dissatisfaction people turn on each other, and themselves.